-Every day your money sits in your savings or checking account, it loses value.
+Every day your cash sits in your IRA, 401K, savings or checking account, it loses value.
 Inflation destroys value.
 And with the stock market's ups and downs, it's hard to know how to build wealth for your future.

 Real Estate is one of those asset classes, when bought well and managed properly, which will provide growth opportunities in up and down markets.
 The challenge is...flipping houses, running vacation rentals or managing apartment buildings is a TON of work.